-At the Law Offices of Mark C. Blane, our San Diego motorcycle accident attorney understands the unique challenges motorcyclists face when filing a claim.
+At the Law Offices of Mark C. Blane, our San Diego motorcycle accident attorney understands motorcyclists' unique challenges when filing a claim.
 We are committed to fighting aggressively to hold the at-fault driver accountable, negotiate with insurance carriers, and secure the proper financial settlement our clients deserve.

 Six Reasons Why Motorcycle and Car Accidents Are Different

 Motorcycles Are Less Visible

-It's not uncommon for a negligent driver who causes a motorcycle accident to say that they just didn't see the motorcycle before hitting it.
+It's common for a negligent driver who causes a motorcycle accident to say they didn't see the motorcycle before hitting it.
 However, this isn't a valid defense in a motorcycle collision case.
-Drivers have a duty to watch for others they share the road with—including motorcycles—and operate their vehicles in a safe manner to avoid causing a crash.
+Drivers must watch for others they share the road with—including motorcycles—and safely operate their vehicles to avoid causing a crash.
 When they breach this duty, they can be liable for injury compensation.

 Motorcycles Give Riders Less Protection

-The only things protecting riders from the force of a motor vehicle or truck striking them is their clothes and helmets.
+The only things protecting riders from the force of a motor vehicle or truck striking them are their clothes and helmets.
 Even though much of the motorcycle gear recommended by the California Department of Motor Vehicles is technologically advanced, it still doesn't offer the same safety features as seat belts and airbags—or surrounding structure.

 Motorcyclists Suffer More Serious Injuries